Gabong0512/bioinfo-insulin-analyzer/README.md

 # bioinfo-insulin-analyzer
-P🇬🇧 English Description
-This Python-based bioinformatics tool is designed to process raw genomic sequences.
-It performs automated data cleaning, handles reading frame alignment by removing non-genomic noise (whitespaces/newlines), and translates DNA into amino acids using the Universal Genetic Code.
+A Python-based bioinformatics suite designed for automated DNA-to-protein translation and molecular diagnostics.
+This tool features a specialized scanner for the HBB gene to detect Sickle Cell Anemia (HbS) by identifying the Glu6Val mutation at the 6th amino acid position.
+It also includes genomic metrics calculation (GC Content) and noise-filtering for raw genetic data, providing a robust interface for clinical and research-oriented sequence analysis.
 Key Features:

-Full Codon Map: Comprehensive dictionary with all 64 codons, including Histidine (H) and Glutamine (Q).

-Data Integrity: Robust filtering of non-ATGC characters.
+Molecular Diagnostic Engine: Automated detection of pathogenic mutations in the Hemoglobin Beta (HBB) gene.

+Standardized Translation: Precise DNA-to-Protein mapping using universal genetic code dictionaries.

-Genomic Metrics: Real-time calculation of sequence length and GC Content.
+Genomic Metrics: Real-time calculation of GC Content and sequence length for stability analysis.

-Verified Results (Human Insulin):

-GC Content: 64.56%

-Status: 100% Accuracy in protein synthesis.
+Interactive CLI: A user-friendly command-line interface for seamless data input and analysis protocols.